-The underlying reserves replacement ratio in 2019 was 45%.
-A total of 160 mmboe of reserves were added as a result of six Field Development Plans and seven Field Development Plan addenda consents, while 115 mmboe were added as a result of other infield activities.
-This compares to production of around 600 mmboe in 2019.
-Replacement of proven and probable reserves by resources maturation remains an issue: less than 30% of the reserves additions in 2019 came from approved new field developments.
+The underlying reserves replacement ratio in 2020 was -33%.
+Less than 100 mmboe of reserves were added as a result of three Field Development Plans and four Field Development Plan addenda consents, while around 450 mmboe were removed as a result of revised estimates of existing fields.
+This compares to production of around 570 mmboe in 2020.
+This can be expected during a period of low oil price in a declining, mature basin.